 Filter records (Ctrl+L)

-There are 5 comparison filter commands supported:
+The following 5 comparison filter commands are supported:

-- ">=" - filter all of the rows, which the field's value more or equal to the filter value.
+- ">=" – show all rows whose field values are greater than or equal to the filter value.

-- "<" - less then the filter value.
+- "<" – show all rows whose field values are less than the filter value.

-- "<=" - less or equal to the filter value.
+- "<=" – show all rows whose field values are less than or equal to the filter value.

-- ">><" - not matching the filter value.
+- ">><" – show all rows whose field values do not match the filter value.

 Case Sensitive and Partial Compare are the filter match options.

-- Use "or" key word (not "and" only).
+- Use the "or" key word (not only "and").

 Sort DBF file (Ctrl+T)

-That means, the current file will be sorted physically without undo possibility.
-Actually, the DBF file will be recreated with the defined ordering.
-But before any of the file change it's backup (BAK-extension file) will be created.
-For example, if the current file full name is "D:\dbfs\table1.dbf" - the backup file will be "D:\dbfs\table1.bak".
+The warning means that sorting of the current file cannot be undone: the existing DBF file will be re-created with the defined ordering.
+But before any changes are saved to that file, a backup file (with the BAK extension) will be created.
+For example, if the current file's full name is "D:\dbfs\table1.dbf", the backup file will be "D:\dbfs\table1.bak".

 Set DBF file codepage